 With you favorite editor replace wp_ entries with ie. ablog_.
 When complete, use phpMyAdmin to import the text file and create the tables.

-I then copied my folder tree from my test installation to my production box.
-I edited the wp-config.php file, the DB_NAME should remain the same.
-Likely changes to the DB_USER and DB_PASSWORD may be required; however, a change to the $table_prefix will be required so that the WordPress installation may access the table entries.
-If this is not changed, you may overwrite your data.
+Then copy the directory structure from the test installation to the production box.
+Edit the wp-config.php file, the DB_NAME should remain the same.
+Changes to the DB_USER and DB_PASSWORD may be required; however, a change to the $table_prefix will be required so that the WordPress installation may access the table entries.
+If this is not changed, data may get overwritten.